 - Ptosis – a condition where the breast sag

-- Capsular contracture – where hard calcified tissue begins to surround the breast distorting it’s appearance
+- Capsular contracture – where hard calcified tissue begins to surround the breast implant distorting it’s appearance

 - Breast implant deflation — Leaking from the breast implant often due to a failure in the breast implant shell